emorynlp/nlp-research/latex/doc/tables.md

 ## Tables in Column

-Use the following template for tables in column:
+Use the following template to include tables in column:

 ```latex
 \begin{table}[htbp!]